mrchantey/beetmash_template/README.md

-# beetmash_template
+# Beetmash Demo

-An example workflow for publishing Bevy apps and scenes to Beetmash
+This crate is a demonstration of the workflow for publishing Bevy apps and scenes to [beetmash](https://beetmash.com).